 The viral CP is a single polypeptide of 302–378 aa (35–41 kDa).

-Ipomoviruses exhibit unusual structural variability.
-The structure and organization of the SPMMV genome is similar to that of members of Potyvirus (Figure 2.Potyviridae), but some motifs of HC-Pro and CP characteristic of Potyvirus are incomplete or missing, which may account for its vector relations.
+Ipomoviruses exhibit unusual structural variability (Figure 1.Ipomovirus).
+The structure and organization of the SPMMV genome is similar to that of members of the genus Potyvirus (Figure 2.Potyviridae), but some motifs of HC-Pro and CP characteristic of members of the genus Potyvirus are incomplete or missing, which may account for its vector relations.
 The unusually large P1 protein (83 kDa) of SPMMV contains no obvious AlkB domain and hence differs from that found in members of the genus Brambyvirus.
-Cucumber vein yellowing and squash vein yellowing viruses (CVYV and SqVYV) differ from SPMMV by encoding two P1-like serine proteases (P1a and P1b) but no HC-Pro.
-P1b functions as a suppressor of RNA silencing (Li et al., 2008).
-Cassava brown streak virus (CBSV) differs from SPMMV by having no HC-Pro and, also, from CVYV and SqVYV by having only P1b which suppresses silencing (Figure 1.Ipomovirus).
-Additionally, CBSV contains a Maf/HAM1-like sequence recombined into the NIb/CP junction, which can accommodate heterologous genes in engineered infectious potyvirus clones.
+Coccinia mottle virus (CocMoV), cucumber vein yellowing virus (CVYV), and squash vein yellowing virus (SqVYV) differ from SPMMV and tomato mild mottle virus (TMMoV) by encoding two P1-like serine proteases (P1a and P1b) but no HC-Pro (Li et al., 2008).
+P1b functions as a suppressor of RNA silencing (Valli et al., 2006).
+Cassava brown streak virus (CBSV) and Ugandan cassava brown streak virus (UCBSV) differ from SPMMV by having no HC-Pro and differ from CVYV and SqVYV by having only P1b, which suppresses silencing.
+Additionally, CBSV and UCBSV contain a Maf/HAM1-like sequence recombined into the NIb/CP junction, accommodating heterologous genes in engineered infectious potyvirus clones (Mbanzibwa et al., 2009, Mbanzibwa et al., 2011).
 Homology of HAM1h with cellular Maf/HAM1 NTP pyrophosphatases suggests that HAMh1 might intercept non-canonical NTPs to reduce mutation rates of viral RNA.

 Figure 1.Ipomovirus.
-Genomic maps of the ipomoviruses sweet potato mild mottle virus (SPMMV), squash vein yellowing virus (SqVYV) and cassava brown streak virus (CBSV).
-The ssRNA genome is represented by a line and an open box representing the ORF translated into a polyprotein.
+Schematic diagrams of the ipomoviruses sweet potato mild mottle virus (SPMMV), squash vein yellowing virus (SqVYV) and cassava brown streak virus (CBSV) genomes.
+The ssRNA genome is represented by a line and the polyprotein ORF by an open box.
 Conventions are as for the potyvirus genome organization map (Figure 2.Potyviridae).
 Activities of most mature proteins are postulated by analogy with genus Potyvirus.
-CVYV and SqVYV contain two P1-like serine proteases (P1a and P1b), of which P1b functions as a suppressor of RNA silencing.
-CBSV also contain P1b which suppresses silencing and, additionally, carries a Maf/HAM1-like sequence recombined into the NIb/CP junction.
+CVYV, CocMoV and SqVYV contain two P1-like serine proteases (P1a and P1b), of which P1b functions as a suppressor of RNA silencing.
+CBSV also contains P1b, which suppresses silencing and, additionally, carries a Maf/HAM1-like sequence recombined into the NIb/CP junction.
 HAMh1 might intercept non-canonical NTPs to reduce mutation rates of viral RNA.
+Not to scale.